caligin/security_shepherd_ecs/README.md

 `make distclean` will delete the entire `build` dir.

 `make nuke` will delete the entire `build` dir and `src`.
 This will destroy all of your configurations.

+## Limitations

+As there is currently no way to configure where the mongodb database required for the `NoSQL Injection 1` level is located, that level does not currently work.